Abid Ali (politician)

-Abid Ali (আবিদ আলী; 30 April 1935 – 2001) was a Bangladeshi politician who was the former MP for Rangpur-5.
+Abid Ali (আবিদ আলী; 30 April 1935 – 2001) was a Bangladeshi politician who was the MP for Rangpur-5.

 Early life and family

 Ali was born on 30 April 1935 to a Bengali family in the village of Jagatber in Patgram thana, Jalpaiguri district, Bengal Presidency (now in Lalmonirhat District, Bangladesh).

 Career

-During the 1970 East Pakistan Provincial Assembly election, Ali was elected to the Rangpur-5 constituency.
-He participated in the Bangladesh Liberation War and was a member of the Constituent Assembly of Bangladesh.
+In the 1970 East Pakistan Provincial Assembly election, Ali was elected for the Rangpur-V constituency.
+He participated in the Bangladesh Liberation War.

 Ali was elected to the first Jatiya Sangsad from Rangpur-5 as an Awami League candidate after the inaugural 1973 Bangladeshi general election.